Ahmad-Zaky/folio_okapi_local_environment/README.md

 * TODO: default github repo move to configuration.
 * TODO: default build command move to configuration.
 * TODO: move to login with expiry approach
+* TODO: add install.sh to auto configure the starting steps.
+* TODO: write notice for postgres docker compose service that if the user already has the service on his machine, that he should has the databases okapi_modules and okapi_modules_staging created.

 > Modules json keys explained: